SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 > This was 'forked' from 'https://community.home-assistant.io/t/z2m-xiaomi-cube-controller/263006'
 V1.2 project authored by luckypoppy and the friends he pulled together to create the base.
 >
 > I sincerely thank Him (Them) for their work.
 I felt there needed to be more documentation for rookie users to properly set this up.
 I had quite a few questions and when I saw a few questions in that chat from people struggling, I wanted to help.
-I also had a better idea for troubleshooting info that didn't involve the log writes.
+I also had a better idea for troubleshooting info.

 _________________________